MeRupamGanguly/interview-preparation/Golang.md

 // OUTPUT
 A method Hello() on value receiver A (not pointer).
 A{} is stored in the empty interface i, interface{}
-Here, you’re asserting that the dynamic value inside i (which is A{}) implements the interface i.(interface {Hello()}) :- "Hey i, I think you’re holding something that can say Hello().
+Here, we’re asserting that the dynamic value inside i (which is A{}) implements the interface i.(interface {Hello()}) :- "Hey i, I think we’re holding something that can say Hello().
 Please show it to me."
-If i really does hold something that has a Hello() method, Go lets you call it.
+If i really does hold something that has a Hello() method, Go lets we call it.

 ```
 # *interface{} vs interface{}